nicolocarpignoli/subtitles-alert-bot/README.md

 - Run the bot instance:  `sudo node main.js`
 - You're free to use any Telegram client you like and search for your bot instance name.
 Start the conversation sending `/start` to the bot chat.

+#### Database

+As database we used MongoDB.
+In js/db/mongo.js you can find our model.
+For full compatibility with existing code, please use the same data model.

 ### Issue tracker and new features to develop